 Using an at least a 1” or wider brush, splatter paint some white snowflakes on top of the sky.
 To do this, dip your brush into some white paint.
 Hold the brush sideways and above the canvas.
 Use your finger to pull the bristles in a quick upward motion so that paint splatters off of the bristles and onto the canvas.
 This gets messy so make sure to cover your work surface with newspaper or an old cloth.

-The Kiddos part:
+Secondly, the Kiddos part:

 Get the kids to colour the coffee filters in abstract lines and shapes with different shades of green and yellow markers.